harryho/blog-hugo/content/blog/ubuntu-server-14.md

 ### ***Install nvm***

 * Using `nvm` is no longer popular and best option.
-I will suggest you just use `npm` to manage eveything you need.
+I will recommand you just use `npm` to manage eveything you need.

 ```bash
 sudo apt-get update